neverwasbored/offline_auth-v4.0Lite/README.md

 ## Documentation
 <center>
-1. First of all you should add your (your name).json file type:
+1. First of all you should add your (your name).json file type in data folder:
 <code>
 [
   {